STRATA: Simple, Gradient-Free Attacks for Models of Code: Cross-dataset attacks

 As a surrogate model, we train a \sname{code2seq} model on any available dataset for the targeted programming language.
 To obtain adversarial examples from the surrogate, we identify optimal L2 and frequency cutoffs for this model.
 Using these cutoffs, we construct a vocabulary of the optimal top-$n$ by frequency or by L2 norm.
 We show that these adversarial examples can be transferred to other models.

 We present the results of the cross-dataset transfer attack proposed in Section~\ref{subsection:dataset_agnostic}.
-In particular, we generate both frequency and L2 \strata{} adversarial examples.
-We use the L2 norm of the embeddings of \sname{code2seq-sm}, \sname{code2seq-md}, and \sname{code2seq-lg}, and the subtoken frequencies of java-small, java-medium, and java-large to construct six different collections of adversarial examples, of which each collection is a perturbation of the java-small test set.
+In particular, we generate both frequency and L2 \sname{strata} adversarial examples.
+We use the L2 norm of the embeddings of \sname{code2seq/java-small}, \sname{code2seq/java-med}, and \sname{code2seq/java-large}, and the token frequencies of \javasmall{}, \javamed{}, and \javalarge{} to construct six different collections of adversarial examples, of which each collection is a perturbation of the \javasmall{} test set.
 We test each dataset on each model.
 Tables~\ref{tab:cross_dataset_l2}~and~\ref{tab:cross_dataset_frequency} show the results of the experiments, revealing that while the white-box and known-dataset attacks (the diagonals of the tables) outperform the cross-dataset attacks, the cross-dataset attacks are nonetheless effective.
-Furthermore, we note that L2-based cross-dataset attacks are more effective than frequency-based cross-dataset attacks, confirming that L2 norms can effectively identify subtokens that are high impact in other models.
-We conclude that \strata{} can be performed in a true black-box setting with no information about the model parameters nor the training dataset.
+Furthermore, we note that L2-based cross-dataset attacks are more effective than frequency-based cross-dataset attacks, confirming that L2 norms can effectively identify tokens that are high impact in other models.
+We conclude that \sname{strata} can be performed in a true black-box setting with no information about the model parameters nor the training dataset.
 The cross-dataset attack is likely effective due to similar distributions of the Java datasets.
-Similar to word frequencies in natural language corpora, we expect that most Java datasets should have a similar subtoken distributions, and thus \strata{} should transfer across models trained on different datasets.
+Similar to word frequencies in natural language corpora, we expect that most Java datasets should have a similar token distributions, and thus \sname{strata} should transfer across models trained on different datasets.